Recent Articles

 • It is a solution for interiors that evolve: when the furniture layout or zoning changes, the lighting keeps up—without renovation work.

-• Key parameters (lm, K, CRI, beam angles, control) are luminaire-dependent—refer to product datasheets for details.
+• Key parameters (lm, K, CRI, beam angles, control) are module-dependent—refer to product datasheets for details.

 Who is Multiline for?